-Bottom Line: Although an authorized user shares many of the card’s attributes, major benefits and all redemption options are reserved for the primary cardholder.
-And while adding an authorized user is simply to do, the primary cardholder assumes all responsibility for paying any incurred charges.
+Bottom Line: Although the authorized user shares many of the card’s attributes, major benefits and all redemption options are reserved for the primary cardholder.
+Plus, the primary cardholder assumes all responsibility for paying any incurred charges.
 Chase will send all correspondence to the primary cardholder and report activity to the credit bureaus for all users.

 Adding an authorized user to your Chase Sapphire Preferred card is a decision you should not take lightly, even with the fact that it costs nothing to accomplish.
 You are, in fact, taking on the responsibility for the spending transactions of another person.

-If the person is a family member or other trusted individual, this may never be a problem.
-However, it could be important to set expectations as to spending limits, repayment, and any potential consequences prior to adding the user.
+This may never be a problem if the person is a family member or other trusted individual.
+However, it could be important to set expectations as to spending limits, repayment, and any potential consequences before adding the user.